mtaep/t-cell-clf/README.md

-# t-cell-clf
-T cell type classification using CNN
+###Prediction of T cell type based on TCR beta chain sequences using Convolutional Neural Networks